stat545ubc-2023/mda_KerenZhu/mda2/stat545_mda2.md

 <!------------------------- Write your answer here ---------------------------->

-While getting closer to the research questions, there are still aspects remain unclear and some needs to redefine.
-Particularly: \* Q1: This question needs redefine.
+**While getting closer to the research questions, there are still aspects remain unclear and some needs to redefine.
+Particularly:**

+- Q1 needs redefine.
 The key problem is that the range and variety of year_registered is not as wide as year_built.
 While year_built ranges from 1805-2019, buildings mainly registered in 2017.
-Digging into more details about the density of building registered year still has value, but redefining the question as *what is the relationship between year_registered and year_built?* makes more sense to explore the City of Toronto’s advancement in managing apartment buildings. *Q2: This question is basically answered.
-Further exploration may include exploring the relationship between non-smoking_building and the number of storeys. *Q3: This question is basically answered.
-Further exploration may include exploring how different combinations of separate_gas_meters,separate_hydro_meters,separate_water_meters services are distributed among buildings. \*Q4: This question remains unclear.
+Digging into more details about the density of building registered year still has value, but redefining the question as *what is the relationship between year_registered and year_built?* makes more sense to explore the City of Toronto’s advancement in managing apartment buildings.

+- Q2 is basically answered.
+Further exploration may include exploring the relationship between non-smoking_building and the number of storeys.

+- Q3 is basically answered.
+Further exploration may include exploring how different combinations of separate_gas_meters,separate_hydro_meters,separate_water_meters services are distributed among buildings.

+- Q4 remains unclear.
 The gap of the number of buildings categorized by window types is large.
 Need to find a suitable model to conduct statistical test to further answer this question.

 <!----------------------------------------------------------------------------->

 # Task 2: Tidy your data